mojontwins/Inslands/README.md

 * [X] Biomes level theme uses PostAlpha ramps;
 * [ ] optional fancy grass?
 * [X] Make sure the needed initialization is due so multibiomes work in SMP
-* [ ] Renderpass for shiny eyes is broken and entities show white.
+* [X] Renderpass for shiny eyes is broken and entities show white.

-* [ ] Think about gameplay items for a desert and a glacier based theme (for the future).
-	* [ ] both lack trees, dirt and saplings must be obtained.
-Make sure skeletons still drop acorns.
-	* [ ] cold mechanics.
-Need to reactivate code for freeze

 * [x] Special renderbiped for 2 layer-skin bipeds.
 Need to research how renderpass armor is made "bigger" than the main body.